 India has 120th rank in acceptance of information and communication technologies (ICT).
 Internet diffusion and online education can improve the quality of the some skills.
 It will make Indian workers more competitive in terms of job skills, higher education, and management skills.

-The differences will be mainly exists in the general areas of training, language, prices, teacher training and offline support.
+The differences will mainly exist in the general areas of training, language, prices, teacher training and offline support.
 There are 150 million Edtech addressable students in India.
-They crosses urban lines, income groups, language skills.
-Excessive use of sub-projects will increase the probable of Edtech companies.
+They cross urban lines, income groups, language skills.
+Excessive use of sub-projects will increase the probability of Edtech companies.
 Price, delivery, offerings, and teacher training services, and offline support will be affected.
 Other changes are given below.

 The report says that price innovation will be important in paid adoption.
 Especially as Edtech reaches in low-income cities, it can make impact.
 The annual price will change into $100-$150.
 There will be a 3 times increase in market.
 It is leading to paid adoption.

 B. The Partnerships Will Rise